catheism/Catheism/README.md

 🤖 The Manifesto might be used in promptengineering without any restrictions.

-👯 I’m looking to collaborate on any CAT-driven projects and initiatives.
+👯 I’m looking to collaborate on any CAT-driven projects and initiatives How to conrtibute https://github.com/catheism/

-📫 How to reach me: catheism@proton.me
-  How to conrtibute https://github.com/catheism/